Tholfaqar/Java/ReadMe.txt

-this code will calculate the monthly mortgate payment for a loan given principal, interest rate and loan years.
+this code will calculate the monthly mortgage payment for a loan given principal, interest rate and loan years.